SaumyaSingh1/TrendHub/README.md

 Rest assured that your personal information is safe with TrendHub.
 Our backend is equipped with industry-standard security measures, including bcrypt hashing and JWT authentication, ensuring the confidentiality and integrity of user data.

 ## Tech Stack
-**Frontend Dependencies**
+## Frontend Dependencies
-React: A powerful JavaScript library for building user interfaces.
+**React**: A powerful JavaScript library for building user interfaces.

-React Router Dom: Declarative routing for React applications.
+**React Router Dom**: Declarative routing for React applications.

-Axios: Promise-based HTTP client for making requests to the server.
+**Axios**: Promise-based HTTP client for making requests to the server.

-Tailwind CSS: A utility-first CSS framework for building custom designs without ever leaving your HTML.
+**Tailwind CSS**: A utility-first CSS framework for building custom designs without ever leaving your HTML.

-React Icons: SVG icons as React components, making it easy to customize icons in your application.
+**React Icons**: SVG icons as React components, making it easy to customize icons in your application.

-**Backend Dependencies**
+## Backend Dependencies
-Node.js: A runtime environment for executing JavaScript code server-side.
+**Node.js**: A runtime environment for executing JavaScript code server-side.
-Express: Fast, unopinionated, minimalist web framework for Node.js.
+**Express**: Fast, unopinionated, minimalist web framework for Node.js.
-PostgreSQL: A powerful, open-source relational database system.
+**PostgreSQL**: A powerful, open-source relational database system.
-Bcrypt: A library for hashing passwords securely.
+**Bcrypt**: A library for hashing passwords securely.
-JSON Web Token (jsonwebtoken): JSON Web Token implementation for Node.js.
+**JSON Web Token (jsonwebtoken)**: JSON Web Token implementation for Node.js.
-PG: Non-blocking PostgreSQL client for Node.js.
+**PG**: Non-blocking PostgreSQL client for Node.js.
 ### Getting Started
 -Clone this repository to your local machine.
 -Install frontend dependencies using npm install.